sammygrey/Fire-Detection-API-Project/project/PROJECT.md

 In this project, you'll be tasked with designing and developing a neural network that can run in production as a basic image classifier.

 To get full credit on this project, you'll have to accomplish at least three major objectives:
-- Create at least two image classifier models as discrete versions of your project.
-    - First version should comprise a multilayered perceptron-based network.
-    - Second version should comprise a convolutional neural network.
+- Create a functioning CNN-based image classifier model that works with Fire Detection images.
-- Deploy at least one classifier online and test it with sample image uploads.
+- Deploy your best performant classifier online and test it with sample image uploads.
-- Finish all required objectives and at least 50% of all bonus objectives.
+- Finish all required objectives throughout the `project/development.ipynb` notebook and this current `PROJECT.md` file.

 ---